WILL HUTCHINS We all was knew him Sugarfoot

 This lead to a role in a low-budget Western called, The Shooting with Jack Nicholson.
 Followed two more TV series followed: “Hey Landlord!” and “Blonde.”
 Hutch played Dagwood; Dagwood lost.
 By popular request he went to Rhodesia (now Zimbabwe) to make “Shangani Patrol.”

 Then ran away and joined the Circus for two years as a Clown and Ringmaster.
 For five years he worked for the Theatre Arts Program of Los Angeles, presenting free shows throughout the City.
-Africa was still in his blood, so he acted in Tippy Hedren's flick, "Roar!" in the wilds of the San Fernando Valley with cast that included wild animals.
-Before the critics could clobber him Hutch skedaddled Down Under to Australia, where he travelled for four years with "Ashtons's 163-Year-Old Circus" as "Patches the Clown."
+Africa was still in his blood, so he acted in Tippy Hedren’s flick, “Roar!” in the wilds of the San Fernando Valley with cast that included wild animals.
+Before the critics could clobber him Hutch skedaddled Down Under to Australia, where he traveled for four years with “Ashtons’s 163-Year-Old Circus” as “Patches the Clown.”
 On the way home he basked in the wonders of Singapore, Shi Lanka, and Majorca.

 Now, he’s safely married to a Gal named Babs (Barbara) and working at NBC.